-Dairy versus alternatives: what you need to know
+Dairy and dairy alternatives: what you need to know

 The subject of dairy is a complex web of confusing media headlines and fad-diet led claims but here at Igennus, we’re more interested in educating our customers on validated research helping to lay bare the truth, so you can make an informed decision on whether something really is good or bad for you.

 So, what is ‘dairy’?
 Anyone who doesn’t eat dairy (for whatever reason) will have been faced with the same confusion time and again: you walk into a restaurant, have a conversation with the waiter about your dietary requirements, and they ask if that means you can’t eat butter, cheese and eggs.
 So, just to be clear, according to the Oxford dictionary dairy encompasses milk and milk-containing products, i.e. butter, cheese, yoghurt and, technically, this includes milk produced from all animals.
 In other words, eggs are not dairy.

 Focusing on traditional cow’s milk, it is produced from lactating dairy cows that lactate for the same reason women do, to feed their offspring.
 And here begins the debate.
 We are the only mammal that drinks the milk of another species.
 Why?
 Well, it is believed that dairy farming began as long as 7500 years ago.
 Dairy is relatively cheap to produce, with lactating cows producing more than 7,500 litres per cow each year, the fluid containing 30% carbohydrates, 49% fats and 21% protein, as well as providing a source of calcium, vitamins B2 and B12.
 So it appears that there was a need and milk was able to cater for this.

 But does this mean that we should be drinking milk now?